Common painkiller tied to increased risk of heart problems

 Diclofenac is a non-steroidal anti-inflammatory drug (NSAID) that's often used to treat arthritis and other painful joint conditions.
 In many countries, it's available without a prescription.

-Researchers found that the rate of first-time cardiovascular events was 20 to 30 percent higher among people who started taking diclofenac than among people who started taking ibuprofen or naproxen, which are also NSAIDs, or paracetamol (acetaminophen).
+Researchers found that the rate of first-time cardiovascular events was 20 per cent to 30 per cent higher among people who started taking diclofenac than among people who started taking ibuprofen or naproxen, which are also NSAIDs, or paracetamol (acetaminophen).
 These events included heart attacks, development of an irregular heart rhythm called atrial fibrillation, or death from heart problems.

 "It is important to note that the absolute risk for the individual patient is low," Morten Schmidt, lead author of the study, told Reuters Health in an email.